yx79/SoundEffect/README.md

 # SoundEffect

-SoundEffect is a simple app which can record voices and play in 6 different sound effects.
+SoundEffect is a simple app written in Swift 3, which can record voices and play in 6 different sound effects.

 The main framework used is AVFoundation.
 I also used UIStackView with auto-layout.